On the cop number and the weak Meyniel conjecture for algebraic graphs: Cop numbers of Cayley sum graphs

+Since $S$ is closed under conjugation, it follows that $t^\mo w_{z, y, k} t$ is the product of some $k$ elements of $S$.
+This proves the first statement of the lemma in Case (1).

-Suppose the connection of the robber in the $n$-th round is a power of the label that the cop $C$ has at the beginning of the $n$-th round.
-First, let us consider the case when the tail of a cop $C$ at the beginning of the $n$-th round is zero.
-If $n$ is odd, then writing $z^\mo y = s^i$, we note that and
+Suppose Case (2) holds, that is, the connection of the robber in the $n$-th round is a power of the label that the cop $C$ has at the beginning of the $n$-th round, that is, $\xi_{y, \widetilde y} = s^j$ for some integer $j$.
+Note that the label of $C$ remains unchanged in this round.
+First, let us consider Case (2a).
+So, the tail of the cop $C$ at the beginning of the $n$-th round is $k$ for some integer $k\geq 1$.
+If $n$ is odd, then writing $z^\mo y = g_1 g_2 \cdots g_k s^i$, we note that the gap between the cop $C$ and the robber at the beginning of the $(n+1)$-st round satisfies